 Consider Hebrews 6:9-11:

 Note that there are “things that accompany salvation.”
 An empty profession is not biblical salvation, and those who have an empty profession, who do not care about the things of God, do not have eternal life no matter how many prayers they have prayed or how many times they have been baptized and no matter who has given them assurance.
-True salvation is accompanied by works and labours of love, which are the products of the indwelling Spirit.
+True salvation is accompanied by works and labors of love, which are the products of the indwelling Spirit.
 Hebrews 6:11 reminds us that full assurance is only for those who give evidence that they have been born again.

 Consider 1 John 3:2-3:

 “Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.
-And every man that hath this hope in him purifieth himself, even as he is pure” (1 John 3:2,3).
+And every man that hath this hope in him purifies himself, even as he is pure” (1 John 3:2,3).